-Rather than looking at adult research studies to figure out how kids should be treated, we are doing our own pediatric research in many areas.
+Rather than looking at adult research studies to figure out how kids should be treated, at Seattle Children’s Hospital we do our own pediatric research in many areas.

 Through Seattle Children’s growing research program, we are discovering better ways to care for children before, during and after surgery.
 We are committed to bringing the new knowledge we gain from research to the bedside – so that our region's children receive the treatments and procedures that have the very best outcomes.